On This Page

 Benefits of Mouthpieces for Sleep Apnea

 When used consistently and under the guidance of your doctor, you may experience many benefits from your sleep apnea mouth guard.
-Most patients see an improvement to their sleep quality after the first night of use.
-And because sleep apnea mouth guards are easy to use, there’s a higher rate of compliance compared to other treatments for sleep apnea.
+Because sleep apnea mouth guards are easy to use, there’s a higher rate of adherence compared to other treatments for sleep apnea.

 Other benefits of oral devices for sleep apnea include: